Same-sex marriages (SSM) & civil unions in Michigan.

 - A majority of Democrats, Independents, Republicans, conservatives, moderates, liberals, Protestants, Catholics, members of other religions, NOTAs -- person with no religious affiliation -- and union members all supported the amendment.
 The only group without majority support were Tea Party supporters.
 Still, a plurality of Tea Party supporters favored the amendment.

 However, with a Republican controlled House and Senate, the likelihood of passing such an amendment is essentially zero.
 The 2013 makeup of the House is 59 Republicans, 50 Democrats and 1 Independent.
 The Senate is made up of 26 Republicans and 12 Democrats.
 Rick Snyder, the Governor, is a Republican.
+If any change is to be made it probably will be done through the federal court system.

 The following information sources were used to prepare and update the above